hamedsabzian/BackendChallenge/README.md

     - `origin_city_id` (int: Primary Key)
     - `destination_city_id` (int: Primary Key)

 These are the C# datatypes.
-The SQLite datatypes are limited, but I used `INTEGER` for `DateTime` and `DateOnly` datatypes.
+The SQLite datatypes are limited, so I used `INTEGER` for `DateTime` and `DateOnly` datatypes.

 #### Relationships:
   - The **`flight`** table references the **`route`** table using the `route_id` foreign key, establishing a many-to-one relationship between flights and routes.